 This post is the first one in a series to list DEXes in Cardano.
-The list is not exhaustive, and we’ll expand it in the future, adding more information and details.
+The list is not exhaustive; we’ll expand it in the future by adding more information and details.

-While decentralized token exchanges have enjoyed great popularity on blockchains (e.g., Uniswap on Ethereum), no such platform exists on EUTXO-based blockchains (i.e., Cardano) yet.
-MuesliSwap proposes a novel approach to model and implements such an exchange by revisiting the traditional order book model.
+While decentralized token exchanges have enjoyed great popularity on blockchains (e.g., Uniswap on Ethereum), no such platform exists yet on EUTXO-based blockchains (i.e., Cardano).
+MuesliSwap proposes a novel approach to the model and implements such an exchange by revisiting the traditional order book model.

 Game Theory is at the heart of its exchange protocol.
-It differentiates from the alternatives by its simplicity, modularity, self-regulation, and complete decentralization.
+Its simplicity, modularity, self-regulation, and complete decentralization differentiate it from the alternatives.
 Their promoters want to become one of the first operational DEXes in Cardano.

 SundaeSwap testnet launched on December 5th.
 The testnet has several purposes.
-First, to identify bugs that come from being used by thousands of users with fresh eyes, as opposed to developers and auditors who have been working on it for months.
+First, to identify bugs from being used by thousands of users with fresh eyes instead of developers and auditors working on it for months.

 Cardano has set networking settings like block size, CPU limit, and memory limit cautiously because it is in the early stages of its DeFi lifetime.
 As the IOG team recently communicated, they intend to raise these limits slowly and carefully over time.
-As part of their process to further raise these limits, they first want to observe extended periods of heavy traffic in a test network environment and monitor fundamental network performance metrics.
+To further raise these limits, they first want to observe extended periods of heavy traffic in a test network environment and monitor fundamental network performance metrics.

 Cardax is a DEX using the Extended Automated Market Maker (EAMM) protocol.
 They want to provide liquidity to projects issuing Cardano native tokens.
 Following the activation of the Cardano Mary fork on the mainnet, which brought native tokens and multi-asset support to Cardano, there is a greater need to develop a native exchange.
 With the launch of the Goguen era, Smart Contracts helped the development of dApps on Cardano.